 I’m now active on the 4 metre 70MHz amateur band, monitoring 70.450MHz.
-It’s been twelve years since I was last on the band so I’m really looking forward to it.
-I have an Anytone FM radio, thanks to my old mate, Nick, a local radio amateur.
-My aerial is Sirio CX 4-68 vertical fed with RG8X coax.
+It’s been twelve years since I was last on the band so I’m really enjoying it.
+My main rig is an Anytone AT5189 FM radio.
+However, I’m now using an Anytone AT588.
+My aerial is Sirio CX 4-68 vertical at 20 feet fed with RG8X coax.
 My QTH is Worthing, on the Sussex coast.
 Give me a call!

 Update – 9th October 2019.